 Credit Score: Why It Matters

 So why do credit scores seem to hold so much sway in the financial world?
 For one, a credit score is a good indicator of your creditworthiness.
-For example, if your credit score is on the lower side and your credit report shows a history of late or nonpayments, this is obviously going to be a red flag to a lender.
+For example, if your credit score is on the lower side and your credit report shows a history of late or nonpayments, this is going to be a red flag to a lender.
 A credit score and report also show how much debt you currently carry.
-So let’s say you’re going for a new business loan, if a lender sees that you are already saddled with a large amount of debt, this again could be a serious red flag.
+So let’s say you’re going for a new business loan.
+If a lender sees that you are already saddled with a large amount of debt, this could be a serious red flag.

 1) Review your credit reports

 As mentioned in the above “facts,” over fifty percent of adults don’t check their credit score or corresponding credit reports.
 This is a big no-no. For one, checking your credit report enables you to identify anything strange going on.
-You could potentially be a victim of fraud and not realize it, not until you check that report.
+You could potentially be a victim of fraud and not realize it not until you check that report.

 2) Lower your credit utilization

 Ideally, you want to aim for 30% credit utilization or less to optimize your credit score.
 Too much above this thirty percent mark, and lenders get a bit cautious that you are taking on too much debt—more than you can subsequently handle.